mohammad007kh/Multi-File-Ai-Chatbot/README.md

 - **Conversational memory:** Remembers previous chat turns for context.
 - **Retrieval-Augmented Generation (RAG):** Answers are based only on your uploaded files.
 - **OCR for images:** Extracts text from images using the OCR.space API.
-- **Document summarization:** Uses GPT-4 to summarize and categorize each uploaded file.
+- **Document summarization for images:** Uses GPT-3.5-turbo to summarize and categorize each uploaded image file (not PDFs or DOCX).
+- **Chunk filtering:** Ignores text chunks shorter than 50 characters for better relevance.
+- **Chunk indexing:** Each chunk is indexed and shown in the preview for clarity.
 - **Privacy:** No files or chat data are stored.

 ---